 A public consultation on the Future Chippenham distributor road route options was launched on Friday 15 January 2021.
 This will run for an eight week period, closing at 5pm on Friday 12 March 2021.

 Visit the Future Chippenham consultation page to have your say.

-As we are unable to hold public exhibitions at the present time due to COVID-19 restrictions, we will be hosting two live online public webinars where the project team will give a presentation on the proposals followed by a question and answer session.
+As we are unable to hold public exhibitions at the present time due to COVID-19 restrictions, we hosted a series of live online public webinars where the project team gave a presentation on the proposals followed by a question and answer session.

 Chippenham stakeholder and community engagement strategy

 Thesets out our approach for engaging and consulting with all those with a possible interest in Future Chippenham.

 To keep up to date on the progress of the Future Chippenham project, we will soon be launching a new Future Chippenham newsletter.
 You can sign up to receive this newsletter direct to your inbox.